Bank of America Premium Rewards benefits and perks

-When you sign-up for the Bank of America®️ Premium Rewards®️ Visa®️ credit card, you’ll earn 50,000 points (worth $500) after spending $3,000 on purchases within the first 90 days of account opening.
+When you sign-up for the Bank of America®️ Premium Rewards®️ credit card, you’ll earn 50,000 Bank of America points after spending $3,000 on purchases within the first 90 days of account opening.
+Bank of America points are worth 1 cent each, making this bonus worth $500!
 With no blackout dates, the points you’ll earn will give you flexibility in booking your next trip.
 That’s just one great reason to open the card.

-Aside from the alluring welcome bonus, the Bank of America Premium Rewards Visa credit card benefits make the card well worth keeping for the long run, for both frequent and casual travelers and everyday users.
+Aside from the alluring welcome bonus, the benefits of this rewards card make the card well worth keeping for the long run, for both frequent and casual travelers and everyday users.
+I’ll show you why this card’s perks can easily offset the card’s annual fee and save you hundreds each year.

 While the Bank of America Premium Rewards welcome bonus is enough to outweigh the card’s annual fee, there are many other ongoing perks and benefits that make the card worth keeping.